.Ok! Let’s face it. As humans we digest something like 90% of our world through our eyes.

 It’s the exact same information simply applied to 2 more strings- and you could do this on all the remaining strings too!
 One little bit of information spread over the whole fret-board and VIOLA you know all the natural notes up to the 12th fret.
 After the 12th fret everything just repeats but don’t get too concerned about this right now.
 Also, you’re probably wondering about the spaces between these notes?
 Well they have names too but they are just alterations to the notes you already know so let’s not fuss about that either for now.

-So here’s your whole fret-board mapped out using only one little piece of information:
+So here’s your whole fret-board mapped out (up to the 12th fret) using only one little piece of information:

 YES!
 It looks scary but now you know the truth of it.

-From here, the game is simply to take a few moments out of each practice session, pick a string and start playing up and down that string using the note names as guides and I would recommend SAYING THE NOTES OUT LOUD as you play to help reinforce their location.
+From here, the game is simply to take a few moments out of each practice session, pick a string and start playing up and down that string using the note names (and their physical relationship to each other in terms of tones & semi-tones) as guides.
+I would recommend SAYING THE NOTES OUT LOUD as you play to help reinforce their location.
 Of course you will have to play slow enough to be able to identify the note name but just grab some nice hot tea (or beverage of choice) and make this a moving meditation.

 I prefer to do this training using backing tracks and you can find lots of them on Youtube.
 Here’s one to work with today’s session.